dasl-/pifi/README.md

 1. `./install/install.sh`
 1. optional reboot to confirm services come up automatically and cleanly from a reboot: `sudo shutdown -r now`

-### Static IP and DNS A record:
+### Static IP and DNS A record (optional):
 1. Setup static IP for raspberry pi via: https://raspberrypi.stackexchange.com/a/74428
 1. Optionally reserve the chosen IP on your router (if it supports this) to avoid conflicts
-1. Note if you choose 192.168.1.100 for the static IP, then the domain name http://pifi.club/ will resolve to your pi on your wifi network :)
+1. Note if you choose 192.168.1.100 for the static IP, then the domain name http://pifi.club/ will resolve to your pi on your wifi network :) ([other options](https://www.devside.net/wamp-server/accessing-websites-on-a-local-network-lan-web-server) for accessing the pi via a domain name)

 ### Connect GPIO Pins
 (pinout: https://pinout.xyz/)